62°

 Rented for an aggregate of 20 days or less per year

-The owner or permanent resident does not need to reside onsite during the STRO
+The Host does not need to reside onsite during the STRO

-Renting a room or rooms in the home for more than 20 days per year so long as the owner or permanent resident resides onsite
+Renting a room or rooms in the home for more than 20 days per year so long as the Host resides onsite

-The owner or permanent resident may be absent from the permanent residence during the STRO for up to 90 days per calendar year
+The Host may be absent from the permanent residence during the whole home STRO for up to 90 days per calendar year

-Rentals for more than 20 days per year where the owner or permanent resident does not reside onsite.
-To determine your dwelling unit's Community Planning Area (CPA), reference the City of San Diego Community Plans Map.
+Rentals for more than 20 days per year where the Host does not reside onsite.
+To determine your dwelling unit's Community Planning Area (CPA), reference the City of San Diego Community Planning Area (CPA) Map.

-Note that the ordinance requires utilization for a minimum of 90 days each year in order to maintain a Tier 3 or Tier 4 license.
+Note: The ordinance requires STRO utilization for a minimum of 90 days each year during the term of the license in order to maintain a Tier 3 or Tier 4 license (§510.0107(c)).

 The number of licenses issued will not exceed 1% of San Diego's total housing units outside the Mission Beach Community Planning Area*